labuladong/fucking-algorithm/interview/LRU Algorithm.md

 **Author: [labuladong](https://github.com/labuladong)**

-# Detaild Analysis of LRU Algorithm
+# Detailed Analysis of LRU Algorithm

 ### 1. What is LRU Algorithm

 It is just a cache clean-up strategy.

 A computer has limited memory cache.
 If the cache is full, some contents need to be removed from cache to provide space for new content.
 However, which part of the cache should be removed?
 We hope to remove not so useful contents, while leaving useful contents untouched for future usage.
-So the question is, what is the criteria to determine if the data is _useful_ or not?
+So the question is, what are the criteria to determine if the data is _useful_ or not?

 LRU (Least Recently Used) cache clean-up algorithm is a common strategy.
 According to the name, the latest used data should be _useful_.
-Hence, when the memory cache is full, we should priortize to remove those data that haven't been used for long are not useful.
+Hence, when the memory cache is full, we should prioritize removing those data that haven't been used for long are not useful.

-For example, an Android phone can run apps in the backgroud.
+For example, an Android phone can run apps in the background.
 If I opened in sequence: Settings, Phone Manager, and Calendar, their order in the background will be shown as following:

 ![jietu](../pictures/LRU%E7%AE%97%E6%B3%95/1.jpg)